Aras Dam

 The Aras Dam (Araz su anbarı; سد ارس) is an embankment dam on the Aras River along the border of Iran and Azerbaijan.
 It is located downstream of Poldasht in West Azerbaijan Province, Iran and Nakhchivan City in Nakhchivan Autonomous Republic, Azerbaijan.
-The primary purpose of the dam is hydroelectric power production and water supply.
+The primary purpose of the dam is hydroelectric power generation and water supply.

 History

 On 11 August 1957, a protocol was signed between the Soviet Union and Iran in Tehran to construct the Aras Dam on the Aras River.
 This was done at a time when Azerbaijan was under Soviet control.
-Construction on the dam began in 1963 and it was completed in 1970.
+Construction on the dam began in 1963 and was completed in 1970.
 The dam was officially inaugurated on 28 June 1971 by Iranian deputy prime minister Safi Asfia and the Deputy Chairman of the Soviet Council of Ministers Mikhail Yefremov.

-A supplementary protocol to the border agreement of 1954 between Iran and the Soviet Union was signed on 7 May 1970 in Moscow to redelimit the border along the Aras reservoir.
+A supplementary protocol to the border agreement of 1954 between Iran and the Soviet Union was signed on 7 May 1970 in Moscow to re-delimit the border along the Aras Reservoir.